Belouss/Nexus/README.md

-# Nexus Repository Manager with Docker Support
+# Nexus Repository Manager with Docker Support3

 This is a template for deploying Nexus Repository Manager behind an NGINX reverse proxy.